Homemade Corned Beef Sandwiches

 - It is quick and easy: It takes 10 minutes and is as simple as making a sandwich.

-- Versatile: Change the bread, cheese, or even the dressing without ruining the sandwich.
+- Versatile: Change the bread, cheese, or dressing without ruining the sandwich.

 - You can take it on the go: You can take it to the park, the lake, or your backyard.